farawaystar/setup-custom-svm/readme.md

+follow [this link for one-click instructions](https://github.com/farawaystar/agave-monitor/tree/master/src) to clone a specific agave package

 # Cargo.toml Monitor

 A GitHub Actions workflow system to monitor and process changes to Cargo.toml files in external repositories.
 This example will mature into monitoring Solana agave validator client - as a start.